 Field-hunting tip

-Look in pegmatites, contact metamorphic rocks, alluvial deposits country — that is the host setting where thorianite typically forms.
+Look in pegmatites, contact metamorphic rocks, alluvial deposits country, the host setting where thorianite typically forms.
 If you start seeing zircon, ilmenite, spinel in float, you are in the right ground.
 Field specimens usually show a cubes, octahedrons, water-worn pebbles habit, so train your eye for that shape before scanning the outcrop.